wesselb/mlkernels/docs/_build/html/_sources/readme.rst.txt

        >>> EQ().select(None, [1])
        EQ() : (None, [1])

--  Transform the inputs of kernels.
+-  Transform the inputs of kernels and means.

    Definition: